The Low Down on Why an Automated Welcome Series Matters — How to Craft a Compelling One

 How to Make an Effective Welcome Email Series

-Now, let’s work on creating an effective welcome email series for your brand.
+First, you need to get people onto your list.
+Here are some newsletter signup ideas.
+Next, it’s time to work on creating an effective welcome email series for your brand.
 The standard welcome email series is four to six emails.
 You need a sufficient number to build trust before you give your audience material that is pushing for a sale.

 a.
 Choose Your Primary Message

 A common mistake is choosing how many emails to send, then figuring out the content.
 The better approach is to decide what your main thrust is about.
 Then you must figure out how many emails it will take to say this message.

 Businesses that sell products/ services have a different structure from non-profits.
 However, different organizations share one common goal.
 This goal is the need to keep your new email subscribers informed about your brand.

 The key is to define your primary objective before crafting each email.
 Decide on the most important actions you want your reader to take.
 Possible goals are: